jason1642/project-two/README.md

 - Stock prices will update every 20 seconds or so automatically
 - User can remove a watchlist cell
 - User can select what kind of news they want the website to display- (example: Technology, world, business)

+## MVP
+- Display news on the main page both in the middle and left side section
+- Allow user to add to a stock watchlist and have that data stored in the state
+- Clicking on a watchList cell will bring up a stock information rendered page that shows more information and news about that company
+- Using both grid and flex
+- Create multiple tests
+- Media queries

+## Post MVP
+- Add suggested input for when the user types something in the search box
 ## Style :
 - Main section will use grid to divide sidebar news, main news, and watchlist
 - Ticker between header and main section